IPGP/seiscomp3_ipgp_maps/README.md

 X.psrtm3 = '/home/joe/grids/SRTM3'; % directory to write SRTM3 downloaded files
 X.psrtm1 = '/home/joe/grids/SRTM1'; % directory to write SRTM1 downloaded files
 ```
-It is mandatory to have two separated directoties for SRTM1 and SRTM3 since they use the same filename.
+It is mandatory to have two separated directories for SRTM1 and SRTM3 since they use the same filename.
+Once .hgt files are written, they won't be downloaded again from internet if the code is run again.

 Default behavior of the code will make only level 4 zoom tiles using ETOPO1.